MKLab-ITI/JGNN/tutorials/Introduction.md

 ```

 We finally create an Adam optimizer with learning rate 0.01 and
-use this to define an experiment setting that runs parallelized
+use this to define an experiment setting on a cross-entropy loss.
-stochastic gradient descent (remember that this is still native Java!)
-on a cross-entropy loss.
 We set training to use a patience strategy for early stopping if
 validation loss has not decreased for 100 epochs.
 Defining this
 training strategy can done per: